smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 #### Cameras

-At the moment, I'm only carying with me a GoPro hero 3 white edition
+At the moment, I'm only carrying with me a [GoPro hero 7 black edition limited edition](https://amzn.to/2X5rw5A)

 #### Ai assistant